 - Project Teams must adhere to ARPA-E's agency-specific and programmatic requirements. - ARPA-E may intervene at any time in the conduct or performance of work under an award. - ARPA-E does not limit its involvement to the administrative requirements of an award.
-Instead, ARPA-E has substantial involvement in the direction and redirection of the technical aspects of the project as a whole.
+Instead, ARPA-E has substantial involvement in the direction and redirection of the technical aspects of the project as a whole. - ARPA-E may, at its sole discretion, modify or terminate projects that fail to achieve predetermined Go/No Go decision points or technical milestones and deliverables.

-15 U.S. Congress, Conference Report to accompany the 21{st} Century Competitiveness Act of 2007, H. Rpt.
+&lt;sup>15 U.S. Congress, Conference Report to accompany the 21st Century Competitiveness Act of 2007, H. Rpt.
 110-289 at 171-172 (Aug.
 1, 2007).